Testnizer

 Client-streaming

 Open a stream, send multiple request messages one by one (using the Send button for each), then click Finish sending to half-close and wait for the single response.
+A Cancel button appears during the call; clicking it half-closes the client stream immediately.

 Bidirectional streaming